ashwini-devops74/simple-node-python-app/README.md

   -v C:\Users\{Username}\.minikube:/root/.minikube `
   ashwiniconthub/jenkins:version1.0
 ```
-*
-Once installed configure fileline with the groovy script availe here.
+* Once installed configure pipeline with the groovy script available here.

-Ensure the docker hub credentials are available to push the imaged to docker hub.
+* Ensure the docker hub credentials are available to push the imaged to docker hub.

-build the pipeline and ensure the pipeline complete the below stages.
+* build the pipeline and ensure the pipeline complete the below stages.